MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/lrs-migration.md

 ### SMART Room Systems upgrade

-For SMART LRS customers, apart from Crestron hardware trade-in program, SMART is also working on providing a solution to upgrade to Skype Room System v2.
+For SMART LRS customers, apart from Crestron hardware trade-in program, SMART is also working on providing a solution to upgrade to Microsoft Teams Rooms.
 This upgrade will be provided by SMART Technologies Inc. to customer under product support.
 Please see more about this [here](https://support.smarttech.com/docs/hardware/room-systems-skype/srs-skype-v2/en/about/default.cshtml).

 ## What should you do?